On Chesil Beach

 Plot summary

-During the course of an evening, both reflect upon their upbringing and the prospect of their futures.
-Edward is sexually motivated and though intelligent has a taste for rash behaviour and Florence, bound by the social code of another era, is terrified of sexual intimacy: eventually this leads to an experience that will change their relationship irrevocably.
+During the course of an evening, the couple reflect upon their upbringing and future prospects.
+Edward is sexually motivated and has a taste for rash behaviour.
+Florence is bound by the social code of another era and, perhaps having been sexually abused by her father,[3] is terrified of sexual intimacy.
+She tries to mentally prepare herself for the inevitable consummation, but the thought continues to repel her.